To advance literacy, inspire lifelong learning and strengthen our community by serving everyone in Ouachita Parish

 Current Library employees are given three days priority in applying for the vacant position before outside applicants will be considered.
 Library employees may still apply after the designated deadline but priority will not be given.

-Applications and resumes may be submitted in person or by email to the Library Administrative Office at the Main Branch Library.
+Applications and resumes may be submitted in person at any Library branch or can be emailed to Gloria Reeves at email@example.com.
 Click here for the official application form, or by picking one up at the Library Administrative Office.
 For more information call 318.327.1490 or email (firstname.lastname@example.org).
 Applications may be returned online or in person at any Library branch.

 The Friends of the Ouachita Public Library is a nonprofit organization that supports activities and programs of the Library.

 The Friends of the Library hold a book sale on the last Friday and Saturday of every month at the West Ouachita Branch.

 Download the form below, print it out, fill it out and mail it to this address: